Malobika8/All-In-One/Java-8/CompletableFuture/README.md

     - Consumes the error and has a fallback response.
     - It can also take the result, modify it, and return.
   - *whenComplete*: To log or observe the error.
 It doesn't consume the error.
+* ## Ch-4:
+  - Questions
+  - Comparison cheat sheet
+  - What Can Be Returned in exceptionally, handle, and whenComplete